shinaushin/Projection_Mapping/README.md

 ### marker_tool_setup/

 #### pickles/markertool*.pickle

+pickle is a data format used by Python to easily serialize and deserialize information and is the main way I use to save data that I want to use for later at any point in time.

 For each marker tool, we specify the frame of the top marker as the overall marker tool coordinate frame.